MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-failover-ha.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

 Within the context of an availability group (AG), the primary role and secondary role of availability replicas are typically interchangeable in a process known as failover.
 Three forms of failover exist: automatic failover (without data loss), planned manual failover (without data loss), and forced manual failover (with possible data loss), typically called *forced failover*.
-Automatic and planned manual failover preserve all your data.
+Automatic and planned manual failovers preserve all your data.
 An AG fails over at the availability-replica level.
 That is, an AG fails over to one of its secondary replicas (the current failover target).

 For background information about failover, see [Failover and failover modes](../database-engine/availability-groups/windows/failover-and-failover-modes-always-on-availability-groups.md).

 ## <a name="failover"></a>Manual failover

-Use the cluster management tools to failover an AG managed by an external cluster manager.
+Use the cluster management tools to fail over an AG managed by an external cluster manager.
 For example, if a solution uses Pacemaker to manage a Linux cluster, use `pcs` to perform manual failovers on RHEL or Ubuntu.
 On SLES use `crm`.

 > [!IMPORTANT]
-> Under normal operations, do not failover with Transact-SQL or SQL Server management tools like SSMS or PowerShell.
+> Under normal operations, do not fail over with Transact-SQL or SQL Server management tools like SSMS or PowerShell.
 When `CLUSTER_TYPE = EXTERNAL`, the only acceptable value for `FAILOVER_MODE` is `EXTERNAL`.
 With these settings, all manual or automatic failover actions are executed by the external cluster manager.
 For instructions to force failover with potential data loss, see [Force failover](#forceFailover).

 ### <a name="manualFailover">Manual failover steps

-To failover, the secondary replica that will become the primary replica must be synchronous.
+To fail over, the secondary replica that will become the primary replica must be synchronous.
 If a secondary replica is asynchronous, [change the availability mode](../database-engine/availability-groups/windows/change-the-availability-mode-of-an-availability-replica-sql-server.md).

-Complete the manual failover in two steps.
+Manually fail over in two steps.

-1. Manually failover by moving AG resource from the cluster node that owns the resources to a new node.
+1. Manually fail over by moving AG resource from the cluster node that owns the resources to a new node.

    The cluster fails the AG resource over and adds a location constraint.
 This constraint configures the resource to run on the new node.
-Remove this constraint in order to successfully failover in the future.
+Remove this constraint in order to successfully fail over in the future.

 2. Remove the location constraint.

-#### 1. Manually failover by moving availability group resource
+#### 1. Manually fail over by moving availability group resource

-To manually failover an AG resource named *ag_cluster* to cluster node named *nodeName2*, run the appropriate command for your distribution:
+To manually fail over an AG resource named *ag_cluster* to cluster node named *nodeName2*, run the appropriate command for your distribution:

 - **RHEL/Ubuntu example**